gouldsonium/the-modding-bungalo/_ngvo/read-me.md

 Owing to the need to clean master files and certain errors with Wabbajack, NGVO only supports **English Steam** versions of Skyrim Special Edition. **GOG and other Languages are not supported**.

-:warning: :exclamation: **NGVO REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON** :exclamation: :warning:
+**NGVO REQUIRES YOUR SKYRIM VERSION TO BE UPDATED TO 1.6.1170 AND THIS IS THE GAME VERSION THAT THE MODLIST RUNS ON**

 ***